-Swiss food waste pioneer awarded CHF200k prize
+Swiss food-waste pioneer wins CHF200,000 prize

-Since the year 2000, Kurzmeyer has been pioneering efforts to redistribute quality food that has reached its expiration date.
+Since 2000, Kurzmeyer has been pioneering efforts to redistribute quality food that has reached its expiration date.

-Schweizer Tafel (which means Swiss Table) is now active in twelve regions in Switzerland, employing around a dozen staff and 80 volunteers.
-The organisation redistributes about 4,000 tonnes of food worth CHF26 million per year, the equivalent of about 16 tonnes per day.
+Schweizer Tafelexternal link (Swiss Table) is now active in 12 regions in Switzerland, employing around a dozen staff and 80 volunteers.
+The organisation redistributes about 4,000 tonnes of food worth CHF26 million a year, the equivalent of about 16 tonnes a day.

 Schweizer Tafel is funded entirely by donations and has helped raise awareness in Switzerland about hunger and food waste through its annual “Soup Day” campaign, now in its 16th year.